 The parliamentary system still broadly functions along the principles adopted 100 years ago, although there have been changes in the way candidates are nominated, in legislative periods and in voting methods and procedures.

 Women and men from across the country

 Finland has a multiparty system.
-Eight parties are currently in Parliament: the National Coalition Party (44 representatives), the Social Democratic Party (42), the “Finns” Party (39), the Centre Party (35), the Left Alliance (12), the Greens (10), the Swedish People’s Party (10, counting one representative from the semi-autonomous Åland Islands) and the Christian Democrats (6).
-There are also two independent MPs who have broken off from the Left Alliance.
+Eight parties are currently in Parliament: the Centre Party (49 representatives), the Finns Party (38), the National Coalition Party (37), the Social Democratic Party (34), the Greens (15), the Left Alliance (12), the Swedish People’s Party (10, counting one representative from the semi-autonomous Åland Islands) and the Christian Democrats (5).

 One feature of the multiparty situation is that no single party is likely to win an absolute majority in parliamentary elections, so the country invariably has a coalition government that enjoys the confidence of Parliament.
 The government is usually headed by the leader of the largest parliamentary party, who serves as prime minister.
-The present prime minister is Jyrki Katainen, leader of the National Coalition Party.
-The Social Democratic Party, the Left Alliance, the Swedish People’s Party, the Greens and the Christian Democratic Party form the other members of the Katainen Government.
+The present prime minister is Juha Sipilä, leader of the Centre Party.
+The Finns Party and the National Coalition Party, form the other members of the Sipilä Government.

 Members of Parliament are elected from each electoral district in proportion to the population, with an average of roughly one MP for every 26,000 people.